 Measurement

-This indicator is measured in the General Social Survey (GSS) - Social Identity and in selected iterations of the Canadian Social Survey (CSS).
+This indicator is measured in the General Social Survey (GSS) - Social Identity, the Canadian Social Survey (CSS), and the Survey Series on People and their Communities (SSPC).

 In the GSS on Social Identity, survey respondents are asked the following: